04 Apr Five Advanced Thoracic Spine Mobility Drills

 A great drill for gaining end range segmental rotation through the upper thoracic spine.
 Start on your side facing the resistance band with your top leg in a flexed position.
 Beginning with your arm vertical, reach out and towards the floor behind you in a slow and controlled fashion while maintaining contact with the floor with your opposite arm and leg.
 Pause slightly as your stake claim in this position before repeating 10-15 times to leave no doubt.

 If you’ve tried smashing and rolling your thoracic spine but it’s not carrying over to your lifts, substitute in a few of these drills instead.
 Control and own your positions.
 Shoot me a message and let me know how they go!

-Mitch Babcock is completing his Doctor of Physical Therapy degree at the University of Michigan-Flint.
+Mitch Babcock is a Doctor of Physical Therapy degree at HealthHQ and CrossFit Fenton in Michigan.
 With a passion for all things training, he aims to give people better information to improve their fitness, health, movement, and performance.